Websites and Resources

 Following the September 2017 UK Spoliation Conference '70 Years and Counting: The Final Opportunity?', the recommendations that emerged from each panel and which were summarised in the final session, were compiled as an Action Plan and published on the UK Government Spoliation webpage.
 The governments of the UK, Austria, France, Germany and the Netherlands have agreed the Action Plan as a shared statement of intent.
 Last month, October 2018, representatives of the five claims panels of those countries met in London and agreed to create a permanent working group to promote closer engagement, improved information sharing and to address the recommendations in the Action Plan.
 Further details of the working group are to be announced .

-The recommendations include establishing common definitions of loss, consistency of standards in claims handling, producing best practice guidance and providing central sources of information for claimants in each country.
+The recommendations include establishing common definitions of loss, consistency of criteria, procedure and standards in claims handling, producing best practice guidance and providing central sources of information for claimants in each country.
 To see the Action Plan, click here.

 Available online until 20 November, the subject of the 45 minute German language documentary by Jan N. Lorenzen and Michael Schönherr is the auctioneer Hans Klemm of Leipzig, who bought up the property of fleeing or deported Jews between 1933-1944, documenting every item purchased and sold.
 His lists include beds and sheets, socks and shirts, cupboards, plates, violins, pictures and porcelain.